-Environment P. 10-22 А Aspect A1 Emissions P. 11-13 KPI A1.1 The types of emissions and respective emissions data The Group did not have material gaseous pollution, as combustion of gaseous fuel and transport fleet size are immaterial in the Group KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, P. 12 where appropriate, intensity KPI A1.3 P. 12 Total hazardous waste produced (in tonnes) and where appropriate, intensity KPI A1.4 P. 12 Total non-hazardous waste produced (in tonnes) and where appropriate, intensity P. 11 KPI A1.5 Description of measures to mitigate emissions and results achieved KPI A1.6 Description of how hazardous and non-hazardous P. 13 wastes are handled, reduction initiatives and results achieved Aspect A2 Use of Resources P. 14-22 KPI A2.1 Direct and/or indirect energy consumption by type in P. 15 total (kWh in '000s) and intensity KPI A2.2 Water consumption in total and intensity P. 15 KPI A2.3 Description of energy use efficiency initiatives and P. 15-18 results achieved KPI A2.4 Description of whether there is any issue in sourcing P. 19-20 water that is fit for purpose, water efficiency initiatives and results achieved KPI A2.5 Total packaging material used for finished products (in P. 15 tonnes) and, if applicable, with reference to per unit produced Aspect A3 The Environment and Natural Resources P. 14 KPI A3.1 Description of the significant impacts of activities on There was no significant impact the environment and natural resources and the actions on the environment in the taken to manage them reporting year
+f Appendix 27 of the Listing Rule, Environmental, ernance Reporting Guide Sections in this Report А Environment P. 9-22 Aspect A1 Emissions P. 11-13 KPI A1.1 The types of emissions and respective emissions data The Group did not have material gaseous pollution, as combustion of gaseous fuel and transport fleet size are immaterial in the Group KPI A1.2 Greenhouse gas emissions in total (in tonnes) and, where appropriate, intensity P. 12 KPI A1.3 Total hazardous waste produced (in tonnes) and where appropriate, intensity P. 12 KPI A1.4 Total non-hazardous waste produced (in tonnes) and where appropriate, intensity P. 12 KPI A1.5 Description of measures to mitigate emissions and results achieved P. 11 KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved P. 13 Aspect A2 Use of Resources P. 14-22 KPI A2.1 Direct and/or indirect energy consumption by type in total (kWh in '000s) and intensity P. 15 KPI A2.2 Water consumption in total and intensity P. 15 KPI A2.3 Description of energy use efficiency initiatives and results achieved P. 15-18 KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved P. 19-20 KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced P. 15 Aspect A3 The Environment and Natural Resources P. 14 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them There was no significant impact on the environment in the reporting year

-of Appendix 27 of the Listing Rule, Environmental, vernance Reporting Guide Sections in this Report
+f Appendix 27 of the Listing Rule, Environmental, ernance Reporting Guide Sections in this Report

 В Social P. 23-38

 Aspect B1 Employment P. 25

 KPI B1.1 Total workforce by gender, employment type, age group and geographical region P. 26

 KPI B1.2 Employee turnover rate by gender, age group and geographical region P. 27

-Aspect B2 Health and Safety P. 29-30
+Aspect B2 Health and Safety P. 29

 Aspect B3 Development and Training P. 30

 Aspect B4 Labour Standards P. 32

 Aspect B5 Supply Chain Management P. 21

 KPI B5.1 Number of suppliers by geographical region P. 21

 Aspect B6 Product Responsibility P. 37-38

-Aspect B7 Anti-corruption P. 35
+Aspect B7 Anti-corruption Anti-corruption P. 35

 Aspect B8 Community Investment P. 35-36